NENUKORAH/School_District_Analysis./README.md

 * The below image shows the result after the requested modification to the analysis;

 ![District summary modified](https://user-images.githubusercontent.com/81701640/118376146-3e4db780-b594-11eb-905c-0efabcd826e1.png)

-We can see from the screenshots above that the only change to the district summary is the average math score.

 ### School Summary